 Other then these things, all I can add is the usual treatment of taking Ibuprofen.
 Although I really don't seem to notice much, if any direct difference in how I feel taking it, other then upset stomach, I have noticed then when the Massage therapist rubs into the muscles clost to the sternum, they are not nearly as sensitive as when I was not taking the NSAID.

-75 percent improved, although there are some preaty bad days still and most of this seems to be dependent on whether I am doing or overdoing the stretches.
+I would have to say that from how bad this was at its very worst, about a year ago, it feels in general to be about 75 percent improved, although there are some preaty bad days still and most of this seems to be dependent on whether I am doing or overdoing the stretches.

 I would love to be able to add a hydrotherapy routine to all of this, because for me the rib muscle and back tension seem to be the key to giving the sternum a fighting chance to fully heal.